aditimukerjee/Cat-and-Non-cat-for-logistic-regression/Readme.md

+ Cat vs Non-Cat Image Classification Using a Logistic regression along with Neural Networks

+INTRODUCTION
-Using a Logistic regression along with Neural Networks for Cat vs Non-Cat Image Classification We will be covering up the concepts of using the logistic regression along with neural networks, applying forward and backward propagation, and then applying them to the practice in order to build your image recognition system i.e a cat classifier in this case.
+Here I have used logistic regression along with neural networks, forward and backward propagation, and then applying them to the practice in order to build your image recognition system  i.e a cat classifier in this case.
 This cat classifier takes an image as an input and then it predicts whether the image contains a cat or not with 70% accuracy and the tools used will be Jupyter Notebook and the code is written in python.

-Logistic Regression
+LOGISTIC REGRESSION
 Logistic regression is the appropriate regression analysis to conduct when the dependent variable is dichotomous (binary).
-Like all regression analyses, the logistic regression is a predictive analysis.
+Like all regression analyses, the logistic regression is used for predictive analysis.

-How do computers interpret Images

-For a computer, an image is just an array of values.
-Typically it's a 3-dimensional (RGB) matrix of pixel values.
-Where each pixel has a specific value of red, green, and blue that represents the color of a given pixel.
-Neural networks process images using matrixes of weights called filters (features) that detect specific attributes such as vertical edges, horizontal edges, etc.
-Moreover, as the image progresses through each layer, the filters are able to recognize more complex attributes.

 DATASET
 The dataset is saved here:https://github.com/aditimukerjee/Cat-and-Non-cat-for-logistic-regression